microsoft/app-camp/docs/aad/Monetization.md

 ![Run application](../../assets/screenshots/08-206-RunApp-6.png)

+!!! warning Reminder
-> 📃**NOTE:** Everything on this screen is defined by this application.
+    Everything on this screen is defined by the your SaaS application.
 It's intended to be flexible since publishers have a wide range of licensing approaches.
 Apps can tell who's logging in via Azure AD and use the user ID and tenant ID to authorize access, provide personalization, etc.

 ### Step 3: Run the application in Teams